ImuS663/ToHevc/README.md

 - `WidthSize`: Width of the output video (optional, default is -1 for original width).
 - `HeightSize`: Height of the output video (optional, default is -1 for original height).
 - `NativeDecode`: Use native decoding for input video (optional, default is false).
+- `Lossless`: Enables lossless HEVC encoding (optional, default is false).
+- `CopyDate`: Copies the original file's creation and modification dates to the output file (optional, default is false).

 ## Output